-- 3.4.6.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing water quality impact as stated in Annexes 6 and 14 of the TM. - 3.4.6.2 The study area for the water quality impact assessment shall include all areas within and 500 metres beyond the boundary of the Project site plus Victoria Harbor Water Control Zone, Western Buffer Water Control Zone and Eastern Buffer Water Control Zone as described under Water Pollution Control Ordinance.
-The study area could be extended to include other areas such as stream courses, existing and new drainage system; and the associated water system(s) in the vicinity if they are found also being affected by the project during the EIA study and have a bearing on the environmental acceptability of the Project. - 3.4.6.3 The water quality impact assessment shall follow the detailed technical requirements given in Appendix D1.
+- 3.4.6.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing water pollution as stated in Annexes 6 and 14 of the TM. - 3.4.6.2 The study area for the water quality impact assessment shall include areas within 500 metres from the boundary of the Project site and shall cover the Victoria Harbour (Phase Two)

+Water Control Zone as designated under the Water Pollution Control Ordinance (Cap.
+358) and the water sensitive receivers in the vicinity of the Project.
+The study area shall be extended to include other areas if they are found also being impacted during the course of the EIA study and have a bearing on the environmental acceptability of the Project.

+3.4.6.3 The water quality impact assessment shall follow the detailed technical requirements given in Appendix D1.